bstow/origin-router.js/README.md

 router.route('/fish'); // outputs 'I have a fish' router.route('/bird'); // outputs 'I have a bird'

-// alternatively the HTTP method for the path can be specified like so ... router.route.get('/fish'); // outputs 'I have a fish' router.route.post('/bird'); // outputs 'I have a bird'
+// alternatively a path may be routed for an HTTP method like so ... router.route.get('/fish'); // outputs 'I have a fish' router.route.post('/bird'); // outputs 'I have a bird'
 ```